Pros and Cons of Private eBay Listings

 Sometimes eBayers are confused by the differences between private feedback and private listings, with the stigma associated with one coming to affect peoples' impressions of the other.

 - Private feedback hides a member's entire feedback profile.
-When an eBay member's feedback is private, no one is able to see what others have said about them at all, positive or negative.
+When an eBay member's feedback is private, no one can see what others have said about them at all, positive or negative.

 - Private listings simply hide associations.
 When a listing is private, it simply becomes impossible to link a particular eBay member to a particular listing, since their bids are hidden and there is no link in feedback to the item.
 Members' evaluations of one another in feedback, however, are still viewable.